MU-MATHWORKS/MODEL-BASED-LIFE-CYCLE-WITH-MATLAB-SIMULINK/README.md

 ## **Academic Material**

-This repository contains educational material with explanations of Life Cycle Management of energy systems using MATLAB & Simulink.
+This repository contains educational material with explanations of Life Cycle Management and Model-based Systems Engineering (MBSE) of energy systems using MATLAB & Simulink.

+### **Fundamentals of MBSE**
+Introduction to the subject.
+The content includes a document describing the key concepts about MBSE, V-model and simulation environments.
+A presentation is included to use in class.

+### **Requirements**
+Module about requirements writing and management.

 ## **Miscellaneous Material**

-In this repository you can find different resources, such as videos of the different models in operation.
+In this repository you can find different resources, such as the solutions for the exercises.

 # **Mondragon University in collaboration with MathWorks**
 https://www.mondragon.edu/en/home